chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 3. Configure a firewall rule that allows TCP port 3389 traffic ( for RDP ) the internet to the bastion host called `vm-bastionhost` using network tags.

-4. Create a Windows 2016 server instance `vm-bastionhost` with applying the above firewall rule.
+4. Create a Windows 2016 server instance `vm-bastionhost` by applying the above firewall rule.

-5. Create a Windows 2016 server instance called `vm-securehost` that does not have a public IP-address.
+5. Create a Windows 2016 server instance called `vm-securehost` that does not have a public IP address.

 6. The `vm-securehost` is running Microsoft IIS web server software.